almogzach/deloitte/README.md

    - Grants CloudWatch Events the rights to invoke the Lambda function.
    - Binds the scheduling mechanism to the actual Lambda execution.

+8. **AuditorsGroup (IAM Group)**
+   - Provides read-only access to the logs bucket for auditing purposes.
+   - Policy:
+   - Allows s3:ListBucket and s3:GetObject actions on the logs bucket.
+9. **Auditor01 and Auditor02 (IAM Users)**
+   - Users assigned to the AuditorsGroup.
+   - Permissions: Read-only access to the logs bucket (enables auditing/log review).

 ---

 ## How to Use